wsl-images/images/README.md

 # WSL Docker Images Builder

-A GitHub Action workflow that automatically builds and maintains Docker images based on the official Windows Subsystem for Linux (WSL) distributions.
+A GitHub Action workflow that automatically builds and maintains Docker images of the official Windows Subsystem for Linux (WSL) distributions.

 ## Overview